 Bernardina was predeceased by her husband, Dr. Frank Pisciotta, who died in 1998.
 She is survived by her sons, Dr. Frank A. Pisciotta of Glen Burnie, Maryland and Dr. Alexander W. Pisciotta of Phoenixville, Pennsylvania, as well as his wife, Kathryn Sullivan Pisciotta.
 She leaves behind five grandsons: Dr. John Pisciotta and his wife, Zehara Zaybak, of West Chester, Pennsylvania, Tom Pisciotta of Baltimore, Maryland, Alexander B. Pisciotta of Phoenixville, Pennsylvania, Matthew Pisciotta of Phoenixville, Pennsylvania, Chris Pisciotta and his wife, Ashley Hanna Pisciotta, of Annandale, New Jersey, and their children, Morgan and Miles.

 Friends and relatives are invited to attend a Mass of the Christian Burial at Saint Theresa of the Infant Jesus Parish — located at 15 Fox Road off Woodbridge Avenue, Edison, NJ — on Friday, January 10, 2020 at 11 am.
 There is no visitation at the funeral home.
 She will be laid to rest with her beloved husband at St. Peter's Cemetery, New Brunswick.

 In lieu of flowers, please make a contribution to Saint Mary’s Franciscan Shelter for Homeless Families.
 Contributions in Bernardina’s memory should be made out to:

 Saint Mary’s Franciscan Shelter

 Phoenixville, PA 19460

-To send flowers to Bernardina's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Bernardina Pisciotta, please visit our floral store.